CSCI2010U/Lab01/README.md

 float zarichardHP = 200f;
 ```
 These values will be passed to the `Battle` class' constructor, which will be stored as instance variables.
 There will also be an instance variable (`round_num`), which will store the round number.

-To compile your class, use the following command:

-`javac Battle.java`

-To run your program, use the following command:

-`java Battle`

 Sample output, using the values given above, is shown below: